What is the LNG Canada Trades Training Fund (TTF)?

 Can the Fund be accessed for living out expenses, books, or wages lost while at school?

 The funding will not cover living out expenses or wages lost but it may include mandatory student fees, textbooks, software and other required materials, and examination fees.
+The funding per application is capped at $1,300.

 Can individuals apply for the Funding?